oroinc/documentation/backend/architecture/customization/index.rst

    bundles:
      -  { name: \FOS\RestBundle\FOSRestBundle, priority: 100 }

-..
-TODO replace the link when doc is ported to Commerce

 .. note:: See the topic on :ref:`Differences to Common Symfony Applications <book_differences>` for more information on bundle registration effect.

 This immediately enforces the customization changes defined in the bundle to apply to your Oro application.